 Starbucks plainly states on its website that it is “creating a coffee culture in a traditional tea-drinking society.”

 The honesty of a statement about such contrived cultural change brings into focus the global effort that goes into drinking Starbucks in China: American branding, Italian espresso machines, Central American and African beans, Chinese baristas.
 It all seems like proof that globalization has won; China is Westernized.
-But coffee culture in China doesn’t always mean cultural homogenization.
+But the coffee culture in China doesn’t always mean cultural homogenization.